meilisearch/documentation/guides/main_concepts/search.md

 ```

 ### Try out
-Once you have added your data to Meilisearch, simply **try out the search** experience using the available [web interface](/guides/advanced_guides/web_interface.md) at your MeiliSearch address in any browser.
+Once you have added your data to Meilisearch, **try out the search** experience using the available [web interface](/guides/advanced_guides/web_interface.md) at your MeiliSearch address in any browser.